Discovering the Compositional Structure of Vector Representations with Role Learning Networks: The SCAN task

 \subsection{The compositional structure of SCAN encoder representations}

-For our target SCAN encoder $\c{E}$, we trained a standard GRU with one hidden layer of dimension 100 for 100,000 steps (batch-size 1) with a dropout of 0.1 on the simple train-test split.
-(The hidden dimension and dropout rate were determined by a limited hyper-parameter search; see Appendix \ref{sec:rnn-scan}). $\c{E}$ achieves $98.47\%$ (full-string) accuracy on the test set.
+For our target SCAN encoder $\c{E}$, we trained a standard GRU with one hidden layer of dimension 100 for 100,000 steps (batch-size 1) with a dropout of 0.1 on the simple train-test split (hyperparameters determined by a limited search; see Appendix \ref{sec:rnn-scan}). $\c{E}$ achieves $98.47\%$ (full-string) accuracy on the test set.
 Thus $\c{E}$ provides what we want: a standard RNN achieving near-perfect accuracy on a non-trivial fully compositional task.

 After training, we extract the final hidden embedding from the encoder for each example in the training and test sets.
 These are the encodings we attempt to approximate as explicitly compositional TPRs.
-We provide \RLN\ with 50 roles to use as it wants (additional training information is in Appendix \ref{sec:role-scan}).
+We provide \RLN\ with 50 roles to use as it wants (hyperparameters described in Appendix \ref{sec:role-scan}).
 We evaluate the substitution accuracy that this learned role scheme provides in three ways.
-The \newterm{continuous} method tests ROLE in the same way as it was trained, with input symbol $s_t$ assigned role vector $\vr_t = \mR\, \va_t$.
-The continuous method does not use a discrete set of role vectors because the weighted sum that generates $a_t$ allows for continuously-valued weights.
+The \newterm{continuous} method tests ROLE in the same way as it was trained, with input symbol $\t{s}_t$ assigned role vector $\vr_t = \mR\, \va_t$.
+The continuous method does not produce a discrete set of role vectors because the linear layer that generates $a_t$ allows for continuously-valued weights.
 The remaining two methods test the efficacy of a truly discrete set of role vectors.
 First, in the \newterm{snapped} method, $\va_t$ is replaced at evaluation time by the one-hot vector $\vm_t$ singling out role $m_t = \argmax(\va_t)$: $\vr_t = \mR\, \vm_t$.
 This method serves the goal of enforcing the discreteness of roles, but it is expected to decrease performance because it tests ROLE in a different way than it was trained.
-Our final evaluation method, the \newterm{discrete} method, uses discrete roles without having such a train/test discrepancy; in this method, we use the one-hot vector $\vm_t$ to output roles for every symbol in the dataset and then train a TPE which does not learn roles but rather uses the one-hot vector $\vm_t$ as input during training.
+Our final evaluation method, the \newterm{discrete} method, uses discrete roles without having such a train/test discrepancy by using a two-stage process.
+In the first stage, the snapped method is used to output one-hot vector roles $\vm_t$ for every symbol in the dataset.
+In the second stage, we train a TPE which does not learn roles but rather uses the one-hot vector $\vm_t$ as input during training.
 In this case, \RLN\ acts as an automatic data labeler, assigning a role to every input word.